 It was an earlier blog on the sartorial elegance of the 1970s that reminded me of an intrepid attempt to scale Mount Snowdon in North Wales.
 At the time, I … Continue reading ‘Cup of Tea Tales’ – Hippy Attempt on the Summit of Mount Snowdon.
 What Foolish Things We Did as Students!

 One of my earliest memories of my father is his returning home after work and producing what he called ‘magic’.
-That is he would pull out some sweets or bars … Continue reading ‘Cup of Tea Tales’ – Ashworth’s Sweet-Shop, Harehills.
-Sweets, Victory V Lozenges, Sweet Cigarettes and other delights we have lost over the years.
+That is, he would pull out some sweets or bars … Continue reading ‘Cup of Tea Tales’ – Ashworth’s Sweet-Shop, Harehills.
+Sweets, Victory V Lozenges, Sweet Cigarettes and Other Delights We Have Lost Over The Years.

-As a young lad I spent a lot of time in Roundhay Park and I have many good memories of the wonderful place.
+As a young lad, I spent a lot of time in Roundhay Park and I have many good memories of the wonderful place.
 In particular, the lakes were an opportunity … Continue reading ‘Cup of Tea Tales’ – Roundhay Park Lake Adventures – Boating, Piracy and a Near Drowning in one of the Country’s Most Beautiful Parks.